EliaFantini/WGAN-learns-the-distributon-of-a-MoG/README.md

 ## Files description

-- **code/src/** : folder conatining all the sub-components useful for the training
+- **code/src/** : folder containing all the sub-components useful for the training

 - **train.py**: main code to run the training and create the result's GIF

-- **movie.gif**: ouput of the train.py function
+- **movie.gif**: ouput of the train.py function (using spectral norm)

 - **Answers.pdf**: pdf with the answers and plots to the assignment of the course

 - **Exercise instructions.py**: pdf with the questions of the assignment of the course

 ## 🛠 Skills
 Python, Pytorch, Matplotlib.
-Machine learning, Wasserstein Generative Adversarial Network (WGAN) implementation, minimax problems, implentation of both weights clipping and Spectral Normalization for Lipschitz constrained minimization.
+Machine learning, Wasserstein Generative Adversarial Network (WGAN) implementation, minimax problems, implementation of both weights clipping and Spectral Normalization for Lipschitz constrained minimization.
 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/EliaFantini/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/-elia-fantini/)